sphinx-doc/sphinx/doc/usage/domains/cpp.rst

 - ``template\<typename TOuter> template\<typename TInner> Wrapper::Outer<TOuter>::Inner``
   (:cpp:class:`template\<typename TOuter> template\<typename TInner> Wrapper::Outer<TOuter>::Inner`)

-Currently the lookup only succeed if the template parameter identifiers are equal strings.
+Currently the lookup only succeeds if the template parameter identifiers are equal strings.
 That is, ``template\<typename UOuter> Wrapper::Outer`` will not work.